-“One option is to change vehicles, but another is to analyse the business case for those trips.
+“One option is to change vehicles, but another is to analyze the business case for those trips.
 Is it necessary for Joe to drive 40km to see a client when the meeting could be done as a videoconference over Skype?”

 It’s also important not to get carried away.
-There’s no point spending more to reduce your carbon footprint than you’ll save in costs.
+There’s no point in spending more to reduce your carbon footprint than you’ll save in costs.
 “We won’t do anything that doesn’t generate a commercial return on investment,” Plarre says of his bakehouses.